5 Things That Would Definitely Offend an INTP

 INTP – That isn’t good

-ENFP – huh, she loves him, love conquers all
+ENFP – huh, she loves him.
+Love conquers all

 INTP – huh 😐

-The INTP would stand by a statement that makes logical sense to them.
-They would not understand why someone would be mad at them for pointing out the obvious.
-You would offend an INTP, first, by making an illogical emotional decision, and second, by disregarding their logic, fact, and truth of the matter.
-They cannot stand people who throw an emotional tantrum in response to their logical fact-based analysis.
+You can offend an INTP, first, by making an illogical emotional decision and second, by disregarding their logic, fact, and truth of the matter.
+They cannot stand people who throw emotional tantrums in response to logical, fact-based analysis.

-It is hard for INTP to comprehend how emotions and feelings play a role in decision-making.
-If you are someone who regularly makes decisions based on your emotions, you are going to annoy the INTP frequently.
 It doesn’t matter if you are an authority figure.
-Statements like ‘Because I told you so’ are not going to make an INTP budge from their stance.
+Statements like ‘Because I told you so’ are not going to make INTP budge from their stance.
 INTPs are very uncomfortable teaming up or working under people who are prone to make emotional decisions.

 For this specific reason, INTPs don’t understand why and how some people stick to the belief that has been logically proven wrong.
-It can be anything from a wide array like philosophy, religion, politics, environment, etc. Just because some people feel that it is right and it has to be in this way despite having no logic behind it can trigger the annoyance and frustration of an INTP towards them.
+It can be anything from a wide array, like philosophy, religion, politics, environment, etc. Just because some people feel that it is right and it has to be this way despite having no logic behind it can trigger the annoyance and frustration of INTP towards them.

 1. INTP hate it when they are not heard

-Talking is a hard task for an INTP.
-They don’t think and then talk but talk while thinking.
-An INTP speech is therefore riddled with um, oh, hmm.
+An INTP speech is therefore riddled with, um, oh, hmm.
 They often move on to the next sentence without finishing the first sentence.
 They continuously improvise their ideas and theories while they are trying to explain them to others.

-INTP uses their audience as sounding boards.
+INTP use their audience as sounding boards.
 They understand it better when they hear out loud what they are saying and if it makes sense.
 It can take them a long time to conclude.
 When INTP speaks, they try to connect various points to form a theory.
-While speaking, they constantly improvise their sentences and theories by considering all “what else” and “what if.”
-If you lose patience halfway through and don’t allow INTP to finish what they were trying to explain, expect INTP to go cold on you.

-INTP is mostly a quiet and reserved personality type.
-If they tell you something, it means what they said matters a lot to them.
 They would assume you would understand that it is important for them.
 For example, if your INTP boyfriend tells you that they believe in a monogamous relationship, it means it is non-negotiable for him.
 (Meanwhile, if you ask him why, he might tell you things like STDs, the effect on pair-bonding ability, and general health concerns.
 INTPs are true logicians, don’t expect emotional reasons.)
-He will hate you if you try to change his mind without backing your argument with solid reasons.
-In such cases, INTP tends to move on and never look back.

 1. INTP hate it when their time is not valued

 INTP value their time more than money.
 They like to spend their time brainstorming, thinking of innovative ideas, and exploring possibilities.
 INTP would hate it if you keep them waiting or waste their time with meaningless chit-chats.
-People who value INTPs time and can engage in intellectual conversation are cherished.
+People who value INTP’s time and can engage in intellectual conversation are cherished.

 1. INTP hate being called emotionless robots

 It should not be presumed that INTP cannot feel.
 They can very well empathize and understand your feeling.
 They don’t know how to respond to them.
 INTP do feel the emotions deeply.
 They find it difficult to express those emotions.
-It hurts when the people who are special to INTP call them emotionless robots.
-No wonder INTPs often feel misunderstood and left out.

 1. INTP hate being restricted

 INTP cherish freedom above anything else.
 Freedom to think, freedom to be creative, and freedom to explore ideas and possibilities.
 INTP lose their creative energy if they are restricted by rules, deadlines, or emotional blackmail.
-Whenever INTP feel that their freedom is hindered, they lash out and try to get away from that person or situation.

 Not all INTPs are the same, but they do share a similar functioning pattern.
 Trust their intellect and give them freedom.
 You will be surprised by what an INTP can offer you.